vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 The logistic curve is the dream scenario: no drama.
 The population simply approaches its ultimate value smoothly, in a tidy manner.
 We might imagine or hope that human population follows a similar path.
 Maybe the fact that we've hit a linear phase-consistently adding one billion people every 12 years, lately-is a sign that we are at the inflection, and will start rolling over toward a stable endpoint.
 If so, we know from the logistic curve that the linear part is halfway to the final population.+++(5)+++

 Three consecutive 12-year intervals appear in Table 3.2.
-If the middle one is the mid- point of a logistic linear phase-in 2011 at 7 billion people it would suggest an ulti- mate population of 14 billion.
+If the middle one is the midpoint of a logistic linear phase-in 2011 at 7 billion people it would suggest an ultimate population of 14 billion.

 ### 3.2.1 Overshoot